10 Energy Saving Solutions You Can Practice Today.

 If you’re looking to invest in something special, there are programmable thermostats that you can set specific times into or control from your phone.
 That way you can have your house heating up and back to your desired temperature before you arrive home for the night.

-Some people also get a better night sleep in a cooler environment.
-Also, consider throwing an extra layer of clothing on so that you don’t have to have the heat up so high all the time.
+Some folks also get a better night's sleep in a cooler environment.
+Consider throwing an extra layer of clothing so that you don’t have to have the heat on all the time.
 A good sweater can go a long way when it comes to saving energy.

 6.)
 Air seal and insulate your home.

-Attics are classically overlooked so check to see if yours is missing and consider having it insulated so that all that precious heat doesn’t escape from your home.
+Attics are ordinarily overlooked so check to see if yours is missing insulation.
+If it is, consider having it insulated so that all that precious heat doesn’t escape from your home.